drsm79/drsm79.github.com/_posts/2020-11-06-Office_music_with_Mopidy.md

 }
 ```

-Onec configured, you can verify with `aplay /usr/share/sounds/alsa/Front_Center.wav`.
+Once configured, you can verify with `aplay /usr/share/sounds/alsa/Front_Center.wav`.
+I found this to be a [useful reference](https://www.alsa-project.org/wiki/Asoundrc) for Alsa.

 You can also do this in the mopdiy config file `/etc/mopidy/mopidy.conf` (for example, if you wanted mopidy to use a different device to the default):